The WIAA goes back to 1916 to determine the beginning of its boys basketball program.

 The tournament remained one class until 1972 when it returned to a two-class format.
 It became three classes in 1974.
 The tournament series changed to a four division format in the 1990-91 season, and after a two-year experimental period became permanent in 1992-93.
 Classes were also re-named divisions in 1990-91.
 In 2011, a fifth division was added and restructuring of the divisions qualified four teams in each division.

-Superior Central holds the record for most appearances at the State Tournament with 27.
-Beloit has appeared in 26, and Eau Claire and Neenah are next with 25.
+Superior Central, and Superior, as it was referred to after the consolidation with Superior East, holds the record for most appearances at the State Tournament with 27.
+Beloit and Neenah have appeared in 26, and Eau Claire is next with 25.
 Wisconsin Rapids is next on the list with 22.

 Not including those that have won three and four straight titles, the feat of winning two consecutive titles has been achieved 32 times.
 Also, State champions have posted an undefeated record 43 times.
 Randolph has recorded the most wins in a season of any champion with 29, compiled during the 2010 season.